-The File menu allows for creation of new stackups and projects and opening, saving, printing, importing and exporting existing stackups and projects.
+The File menu allows for creation of new stackups and projects and opening, saving, printing, importing and exporting existing stackups and projects and data files from companies providing data exchange with Speedstack.

 Opening projects

 Stackups that incorporate controlled impedance structures are saved as projects.
 Click Open Project and navigate to the project folder; projects are saved as .sci files.
 The stackup along with all its design rule checking settings and controlled impedance information is loaded.